-Now that we know why cloud computing is used let's focus on who use it.
+Now that we know why cloud computing is used let’s focus on who uses it.
 Basically there are three types of cloud stakeholders namely,

 Cloud providers: Companies providing cloud services are called cloud providers.
 These cloud providers provide services to cloud users.

-Cloud users: cloud users develop their product using these services and deliver the product to the end users.
+Cloud users: Cloud users develop their products using these services and deliver the product to the end-users.